 Max is a bright and funny seven year old boy who loves to joke around.
 Born in Geelong, Australia, and now a resident of Hamilton, Ontario, he’s an active little guy who rides his scooter to school and chases his sister all over the place.
 His parents can barely keep up with his wild imagination and constant games.

 Max rarely stops talking and one of his favorite topics is all of the things he’s going to do when he’s older, like learn to skateboard, ski and play hockey and soccer with his friends.
 The problem is that Max has Duchenne muscular dystrophy, a terrible disease which doesn’t allow his muscles to develop like other kids, so unless we find a cure, he will never get a chance to do the things he dreams about doing in his future.

 Andrew is Max’s dad, and has been involved in sports from a very young age.
 His obsession with cycling began with the Tour de France in the mid-80s and is still going strong.

 Kerri is Max’s mum and she is in awe of what Max can do.
-Since Max's diagnosis, she has carefully watched him for any sign of slowing down or not keeping up, and while he does struggle with some things - he finds stairs and long walks difficult and his balance isn't too great - on the surface he appears to be a perfectly healthy 6 year old boy.
+Since Max's diagnosis, she has carefully watched him for any sign of slowing down or not keeping up, and while he does struggle with some things - he finds stairs and long walks difficult and his balance isn't too great - on the surface he still appears to be a perfectly healthy seven year old boy.
 One day soon this will change though, and Kerri fears what the future holds for her little boy.

-Kerri and Max's sister Isla will accompany Max and Andrew on the ride, and will drive the support vehicle containing snacks, toys, Tiger Balm and bottles of champagne and juice for when the finish line is crossed.
+Kerri and Max's sister Isla will accompany Max and Andrew on the ride, and she will drive the support vehicle containing snacks, toys, Tiger Balm and bottles of champagne and juice for when the finish line is crossed.

 'If you fixate on the worst-case scenario and it actually happens, you've lived it twice.'

 - Michael J. Fox - Alex P. Keaton, Marty McFly and Kerri's childhood crush.